gronank/ExportToABRIS/readme.md

 ### Notes
 * This does not take into account what mission you're actually running, ie all Ka-50 missions will get rotorheads data in them unless you restore the lua or delete the Database folder
+* The database will be loaded when the module is first loaded, i.e. when you first enter the Ka-50 slot.